KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 ### ClipMap Matrix Structure

 At this stage we need to define a clear way of converting from world coordinates to virtual page coordinates and then to physical texel coordinates.
 To do this we are going to define two different groups of matrices: projection-view sample and projection-view render.
-Each frame the projection-view render matrix will potentially change via translation and represents the clip origin + extent, but the projection-view sample matrix will either never change or very rarely change (depending on your use case).
+Each frame the projection-view render matrix will potentially change via translation and represents the clip origin + extent, but the projection-view sample matrix will either never change or very rarely change (depending on your use case and how far the camera has moved from world origin).
 The sample matrix is used to get virtual uv coords that we can use to access the page table and so its origin will be set to **(0, 0, 0)**.
 The render matrix is used when rendering the shadow map using normal hardware rasterization and its origin changes as the camera moves through the scene.

 Once we have these two groups of matrices, the steps of moving from virtual to physical are as follows: